First-past-the-post dictates one tick

 The more obvious flaw in mixed member proportional, however, is that electorate representatives are elected by first-past-the-post, which means that it is desperately difficult for parties other than Labour and National to win electorate seats.
 But an even more significant defect lurks.
 Most voters fail to appreciate that their electorate vote, except in a very few atypical electorates, doesn’t affect the election outcome; the number of seats their favoured party wins.
 All too often, voters regard their second tick—their party vote—as a second preference.
 So, for example, a Labour Party supporter will vote for the Labour candidate, but give their party vote to the Greens, and vice versa.
 Relying on voter education is unrealistic, when the defect can so readily remedied, by allowing voters to rank the candidates rather than ticking the one that they fancy stands a chance, and it is obtuse in the extreme that the likes of the Electoral Commission in 2012 failed to address this deficiency.
 That the government rejected even the lily-livered commission’s recommendations simply underlines that, if it was going to fail, it should have failed bravely, rather than cravenly.

-Few New Zealanders appreciate that the distinction of perfecting preference voting, by successfully computerising the single transferable vote system, (STV), goes to Wellingtonian Stephen Todd, working, initially at least, on his tod.
-It is a travesty that Wellington has left it to individual councils to implement preference voting, or not—a trick that is currently being used in respect to Easter Sunday trading, whereby an issue is relitigated ad nauseam council by council at great expense, rather than Parliament doing what it is paid for.
+Few New Zealanders appreciate that the distinction of perfecting preference voting, by successfully computerising the single-transferable-vote system goes to Wellingtonian Stephen Todd, working, initially at least, on his tod.
+It is a travesty that Wellingtoncentral government has left it to individual councils to implement preference voting, or not—a trick that is currently being used in respect to Easter Sunday trading, whereby an issue is relitigated ad nauseam council by council at great expense, rather than Parliament doing what it is paid for.
 Aotearoa should, long since, be playing to its strengths—it is, after all, the world’s first fully democratic self-governing country, having enfranchised women in 1893—and be exporting highly refined electoral systems and services, including online, to the rest of the world.
 Make a bob while helping to safeguard civilisation, and as many species as possible.

 Meantime, thanks to the abdication of responsibility by the government, of the 70 local bodies that long since should have dumped first-past-the-post, and of the Royal Commission on Auckland Governance, voters, unless they want to risk spoiling the chances of their most-preferred candidate, must resist the urge to tick more than one box.
 This is colossally unfair, and the Mahurangi Magazine wishes no disadvantage on the seven candidates opposing Tessa Berger, particularly those incumbents who have stoutly supported the Mahurangi Action Plan and the Mahurangi Regatta.